Bhagya Chandra: Burmese invasions

 Six companies of British sepoys were sent towards Manipur in 1763, with instructions to "fix post at Manipur and make themselves acquainted with the strength and disposition of the Burmese".
-The British troops made it as far as Khaspur, then capital of Kachar, but returned due to an impending war with Mir Qasim.
+The British troops made it as far as Khaspur, then capital of Kachari kingdom, but returned due to an impending war with Mir Qasim.
 It is also heard that heavy rains at that time hampered further progress and that the troops suffered losses due to sickness.
-Gourisiam, who had become king again in 1761, wrote to Verelst sending 500 gold rupees for the expenses incurred and promising to pay in produce for the troops to be stationed in Manipur.
+Gourishyam, who had become king again in 1761, wrote to Verelst sending 500 gold rupees for the expenses incurred and promising to pay in produce for the troops to be stationed in Manipur.
 But the British cut off the transaction after this point.

-Gourisiam died in 1763, and Bhagyachandra became king again.
+Gourishyam died in 1763, and Bhagyachandra became king again.

 The Burmese king Hsinbyushin invaded in 1764, which is again said to be in response to a Manipuri invasion.
-The Burmese invasion was devastating, causing Bhagyachandra to flee to Assam.
+The Burmese invasion was devastating, causing Bhagyachandra to flee to Tekhao, Assam.
 Hsinyubshin took away many captives, whom he used for populating his new capital at Ava.
 A sizeable Manipuri population was formed in Ava, serving in a variety of functions, most notably as cavalry.

 Bhagya Chandra, along with his queen and a few loyal attendants, fled to Ahom (modern-day Assam), where they lived under the protection of its ruler, Rajeswar Singha.